$ pip install fhe-oracle

 Result: your test suite passes, your production circuit silently returns catastrophically wrong answers on specific feature vectors.
 No existing FHE toolchain has a CI/CD gate for this.

 Random testing wastes evaluations in safe parts of the input space.
-An adversarial optimiser — CMA-ES guided by a noise-budget-aware fitness — spends its budget climbing toward the failure region and finds bugs orders of magnitude larger than random sampling at the same wall-clock budget.
+An adversarial optimiser — CMA-ES with auto-scaled step size — spends its budget climbing toward the failure region and finds bugs orders of magnitude larger than operational-box random sampling at the same wall-clock budget.

 One line.
 Python 3.9+.
 AGPL-3.0.
 No API key, no account, no telemetry.